gracieandweien/gracieandweien.github.com/thewedding/index.md

 ##The Wedding

 Gracie and Weien are getting married on March 22, 2013 at 4 pm at the [United Methodist Church of New Lenox](http://www.umcnl.com/37993.html), located at 339 New Lenox Road, New Lenox IL, 60451.
-Come ready to stand up and sit down in your Sunday best!
-8D (OKAY not sure what all else to put here).

-You can still find our Save the Date video [here](http://vimeo.com/49057034)!
+We can't wait to see you there!

+Oh, and out of respect for the church facility, please keep the cupcake reception with its coffee and punch and whatnot in the tiled area where they'll be located.
+Crumby carpet sure gets crummy! ^^

+##Shout-Outs

+Thanks to our friends who will be assisting and providing services on our wedding day:
+*Laura Ambrose and Erika Smith* for providing flowers for the day's events.
+They are dear friends from church, and it's so exciting that they are stepping in as our florists!
+*Kelsey Franklin* for being our wedding coordinator -- no messing with Kelsey! :) For real now.
+*Laura Clawson and company* for taking and editing photos.
+Laura is a good friend of the groom and best man, and is absolutely an artist.
+*Susan Kapke* for handling the logistics of the cupcake reception.
+Grandma Kapke is the boss; if only we had three of her!

 ##Getting There